Queries#

 Firstly, queries need to be registered with an ID so that the results can be tracked and retrieved later.
 This ID needs to be globally unique, and therefore should be acquired by calling GetHashCode() on an object/component which will be guaranteed to be unique.
 A primary reason why sample helpers are useful is that they are objects themselves and therefore can pass their own ID, hiding this complexity from the user.

 Secondly, even if only a one-time query is needed, the query function should be called every frame until it indicates that the results were successfully retrieved.
-Querying a second time using the same ID will stomp over the last query points.
-See SamplingHelpers.cs for example usage - its Sample() function should be called until it returns true.
+Querying a second time, in the same frame, using the same ID, will stomp over the last query points.
 Posting the query and polling for its result are done through the same function.

-Finally due to the above properties, the number of query points posted from a particular owner should be kept consistent across frames.
-The helper classes always submit a fixed number of points this frame, so satisfy this criteria.
+Finally, due to the above properties, the number of query points posted from a particular owner should be kept consistent across frames.
+The helper classes always submit a fixed number of points for the current frame, so satisfy this criteria.

 Important